richafnu/Viva/Viva/glint/setup/360-overview.md

 360s are also known as multi-rater feedback, multisource feedback, or multisource assessments.

 **Research shows that 85% of people struggle with self-awareness - even though 95% of people believe they are self-aware.** The goal of a 360 is to increase self-awareness about key strengths, uncertainties, and the impact a leader has on others.
 Results identify opportunities to improve.
 360s are a foundational step to professional growth and meaningful change.
 A 360 isn't a performance evaluation but is focused on a participant’s development.

+> [!IMPORTANT]
+> Glint uses the term "item" to refer to any question or statement put forth to a survey participant.

 > [!VIDEO https://learn-video.azurefd.net/vod/player?id=bddd87f8-8f2f-4931-a998-3020882fb05c]